 I tried again and again, falling over, getting up, clutching the side, falling over again for about an hour.
 Exhausted, and having barely skating anywhere, it was time to leave.
 I loved it!
 When the chance came to go again I jumped at it…skating a little more confidently, a little quicker…falling over just as much but getting a teeny tiny bit better.
 The nearest rink was still a long way from home, but I would go a few times a year, fall over and not getting any better.

 The Next Generation

 Fast forward 20 years and I took my kids Jon (6) and Zoe (4) ice-skating one day in Manchester.
-I was still hopeless, but as Dad I had to be expert, puff out my chest and show them how it’s done!
-We’d watched Peppa Pig practicing, it was as simple as push, push glide!
+I was still hopeless, but as Dad I had to be an expert, puffing out my chest and showing them how it’s done!
+We’d watched Peppa Pig practising, it was as simple as push, push glide!

 Now there were several of us falling over, not getting anywhere, tired but still having fun.
 It was clear we were not getting anywhere, nor would we.

 Over Christmas, we were talking and Jon and Zoe said they would like to try something new.
 As I now live just a few miles from an ice-skating rink I suggested ice skating classes and they agreed.
 They started at level one with a fully qualified NISA coach who had them tip-toeing across the ice in minutes.
 She showed them how to put their arms out wide to balance.
 She taught them to their hands on their knees when they felt unsteady.
 After about 20 minutes, she asked them to sit on the ice and practice standing up.
 Of course, they fell over, but they were learning the skills they needed to develop.